 Online Virtual Retreat, July 25 - July 31, 2020

 Because I no longer wish to be doing any major traveling for the foreseeable future, I will be offering a seven day online virtual retreat so that anyone anywhere in the world can experience the life changing practices of Hollow Bamboo Dharma.
-For seven straight mornings, from 9 AM to 12 PM Central Standard Time we will be meeting through Zoom for intensive practice exploring the basic principles of Hollow Bamboo Dharma: establishing a sitting posture that is aligned, relaxed, and resiliently moving; awakening soma, the felt presence of the body; breathing through the whole body; entering into The Great Wide Open.
+For seven straight mornings, from 9 AM to 12 PM Central Daylight Time we will be meeting through Zoom for intensive practice exploring the basic principles of Hollow Bamboo Dharma: establishing a sitting posture that is aligned, relaxed, and resiliently moving; awakening soma, the felt presence of the body; breathing through the whole body; entering into The Great Wide Open.
 On the second and fifth evenings of retreat we'll meet for questions and answers from 6:00 to 7:00.
 You may choose to continue exploring your practices during the afternoon hours as you would during a regular in-person retreat.

 The timing of this retreat is primarily geared toward meditators in North America, but we will be recording all the sessions so people in Asia and Australia can also participate at a time that is more convenient for you.
 If at least 20 people from Europe or Australia would like me to offer this retreat to your regions, please contact me, and I will offer additional retreats specifically timed for your regions.

 Will Johnson is available to see individuals, couples, and groups who wish to book workshops, retreats, private consulting, or Rolfing™ sessions with him.
 He is willing, schedule permitting, to travel anywhere in the world where there is sincere interest in these practices.